seanwarrren/Hands-on_Lecture_2/README.md

     This code takes in a 2D matrix and returns the elements of the matrix in a spiral order.
     It uses a nested loop to iterate through the matrix and returns the elements in a spiral order.

-Driver for test cases:
-    This code is a driver for test cases.
-    It takes in a number of rows and returns the Pascal's triangle of that number of rows.
-    It also takes in a 2D matrix and returns the elements of the matrix in a spiral order.